Artesian, Iowa

 Artesian is an unincorporated community in Bremer County, in the U.S. state of Iowa.

+Geography

+Artesian is located approximately 0.5 mi north of the junction of Highway 63 and State Highway 3.

 History

 St. Paul's Lutheran Church in Artesian was established in 1871.
-The Moeller General Store in Artesian was founded in 1900 by Fred F. Moeller and was torn down in the 1980s due to a shoulder-widening project on US Highway 63.
+The Moeller General Store in Artesian was founded in 1900 by Fred F. Moeller.

+The village of Artesian was named after artesian wells discovered in the area: one in the basement of the General Store (which was capped) and another across the road.

 The community's population was 13 in 1900, and 10 in 1920.
+The population was 10 in 1940.

+By 1950, the population of Artesian was 7, and the community was considered "almost abandoned".

+The General Store was torn down in the 1980s due to a shoulder-widening project on US Highway 63.